Karthi-DStech/Classifier-Free-Guidance-Diffusion-Models/README.md

 # Classifier Free Guidance - Denoising Diffusion Probabilistic Model

 This repository provides an extensible framework for implementing and training generative models, including diffusion models, U-Net architectures, and attention-based mechanisms.
-The structure is designed to promote scalability, maintainability, and modularity for advanced research and experimentation in deep generative modeling.
+The structure is designed to promote scalability, maintainability, and modularity for advanced research and experimentation in deep generative modelling.

 **This CFG DDPM implementation supports datasets with resolutions ranging from 32x32 to 256x256 pixels.
 Ensure that your dataset is added to the repository and update the dataset path in base_options.py before running the scripts.**